codewithdarkwa/codewithdarkwa/README.md

 - 🔭 I’m currently working on food-delivery-app with react native
 - 🌱 I’m currently learning flutter
-- 💬 Ask me about anything related to Web and Mobile App development(React Native)
+- 💬 Ask me about anything related to Web and Mobile App development(React Native and Flutter)
 - 📫 How to reach me: codewithdarkwa@gmail.com

 <table width="320px">